Avoiding Scalability Collapse by Restricting Concurrency: Evaluation

 \remove{ \begin{itemize} \item CR in action (on various machines) \begin{itemize} \item{benchmark1} \item{benchmark2} \item{benchmark3} \item{Multiple tenants} \end{itemize} \item Fairness \item Overhead (static linkage) \item The cost of generality (CR vs. Malthusian) \item Other variants (NUMA awareness, ultra-fast) \item The benefit of MWAIT? \end{itemize} }

 \remove {

 }

 We implemented GCR as a stand-alone library conforming to the pthread mutex lock API defined by the POSIX standard.
 We integrated GCR into LiTL~\cite{LiTL}, an open-source project providing an implementation of dozens of various locks, including well-known established locks, such as MCS~\cite{MS91} and CLH~\cite{CLH}, as well as more recent ones, such as NUMA-aware Cohort~\cite{topc15-dice} and HMCS locks~\cite{ppopp15-chabbi}.
-The LiTL library also includes the implementation of a related Maltusian lock~\cite{Dice17}, which introduces a concurrency restriction mechanism into the MCS lock.
+The LiTL library also includes the implementation of a related Malthusian lock~\cite{Dice17}, which introduces a concurrency restriction mechanism into the MCS lock.
 Furthermore, the LiTL library allows specifying various waiting policies (e.g., spin or spin-then-park) for locks that support that (such as MCS, CLH or Cohort locks).
-Overall, we experimented with $24$ different lock+waiting policy combinations in LiTL (for brevity, we will refer to each lock+waiting policy combination simply as a lock). \extabstract{ For our work, we enhanced the LiTL library to support the Solaris OS (mainly, by supplying functionality to park and unpark threads) as well as the SPARC architecture (mainly, by abstracting synchronization primitives).
-We note that for polite spinning, we use the MWAIT instruction made available on the SPARC M7 processors~\cite{Dice17}. }
+Overall, we experimented with $24$ different lock+waiting policy combinations in LiTL (for brevity, we will refer to each lock+waiting policy combination simply as a lock).
+For our work, we enhanced the LiTL library to support the Solaris OS (mainly, by supplying functionality to park and unpark threads) as well as the SPARC architecture (mainly, by abstracting synchronization primitives).
+We note that for polite spinning, we use the MWAIT instruction made available on the SPARC M7 processors~\cite{Dice17}.

-\extabstract{ We run experiments on three different platforms: \begin{itemize} \itemsep{0em} \item Oracle X6-2 server with 2 Intel Xeon E5-2630 v4 processors featuring 10 hyper-threaded cores each (40 logical CPUs in total) and running Fedora 25. \item Oracle T7-2 server with 2 SPARC M7 processors featuring 32 cores each, each supporting 8 logical CPUs (512 logical CPUs in total) and running Solaris 11.3. \item Oracle X5-4 server with 4 Intel Xeon E7-8895 v3 processors featuring 18 hyper-threaded cores each (144 logical CPUs in total) and running Oracle Linux 7.3. \end{itemize} As most high-level conclusions hold across all evaluated platforms, we will focus our presentation on X6-2 and mention other platforms as space permits. }
+We run experiments on three different platforms: \begin{itemize} \itemsep{0em} \item Oracle X6-2 server with 2 Intel Xeon E5-2630 v4 processors featuring 10 hyper-threaded cores each (40 logical CPUs in total) and running Fedora 25. \item Oracle T7-2 server with 2 SPARC M7 processors featuring 32 cores each, each supporting 8 logical CPUs (512 logical CPUs in total) and running Solaris 11.3. \item Oracle X5-4 server with 4 Intel Xeon E7-8895 v3 processors featuring 18 hyper-threaded cores each (144 logical CPUs in total) and running Oracle Linux 7.3. \end{itemize} As most high-level conclusions hold across all evaluated platforms, we focus our presentation on X6-2; unless said otherwise, the reported numbers are from this platform.

 \extabstract{ We run experiments on three different platforms.
 The first one is Oracle X6-2 server with 2 Intel Xeon E5-2630 v4 processors featuring 10 hyper-threaded cores each (40 logical CPUs in total) and running Fedora 25.
 The other two platforms are an Oracle T7-2 server with 2 SPARC M7 processors (512 logical CPUs in total) and an Oracle X5-4 server with 4 Intel Xeon E7-8895 v3 processors (144 logical CPUs in total).
 As most high-level conclusions hold across all evaluated platforms, we focus our presentation on X6-2.
 We include results from the other two systems in the longer version of the paper. }